 - Use a small, soft brush to apply the solution to the battery terminals and battery posts.

 - Scrub corrosion and dirt off the terminals and battery posts with a battery post cleaning tool.
 This is a special brush to clean battery terminals and posts.
 To clean side terminals use a small wire brush.

 - Wipe the cleaning solution off the posts and terminals using a shop rag.

 - After you reconnect the terminals to the posts, apply a thin layer of petroleum jelly or white grease to the terminals and posts to keep corrosion off the terminals.

-III.
-Battery Voltage Test
+3. Perform a Battery Voltage Test

 Free maintenance batteries (those without removable caps) come with a charge indicator (test indicator eye) that tells you whether your battery is charged (green eye), needs a charge (no color visible), or the battery needs replacement (yellow eye).

 The battery voltage test is especially useful on maintenance-free batteries because it can quickly tell you the state of charge and battery condition.
 On regular batteries (those with removable caps) you can do a test using a hydrometer, which can also tell you whether your battery is working (see the Hydrometer Test section below).

 Using a Digital Multimeter to Test the Battery:

 - First, turn on the high beams for ten seconds.
 Then turn them off and wait for two minutes (you want to remove any charge above 12.6V, usually refer to as surface charge).